Programming Discrete Distributions with Chemical Reaction Networks: Introduction

-$\mathbf{Contributions.}$ We show that at steady state CRNs are able to compute any distribution with support in $\mathbb{N}^m$, with $m\geq 1$.
-We propose an algorithm to systematically ``program'' a CRN so that its stochastic semantics at steady state approximates a given distribution with arbitrarily small error under the $L^1$ norm.
-The approximation is exact if the support of the distribution is finite.
+$\mathbf{Contributions.}$ We show that at steady state CRNs are able to compute any distribution with finite support in $\mathbb{N}^m$, with $m\geq 1$.
+We propose an algorithm to systematically ``program'' a CRN so that at steady state it produces any given finite support distribution.
+Moreover, any distribution with countable infinite support can be approximated with arbitrarily small error under the $L^1$ norm.
 The resulting network has a number of reactions linear in the dimension of the support of the distribution and the output is produced monotonically allowing composition.
 Since distributions with large support can result in unwieldy networks, we also give optimised networks for special distributions, including a novel scheme for the uniform distribution.
 We formulate a calculus that is complete for finite support distributions, which can be compiled to a restricted class of CRNs that at steady state compute those distributions.
-The calculus allows for modelling of external influences on the species.
+The resulting CRNs are generally more compact with respect to the ones derived from direct approach.
+The calculus { is equivalent to the baricentric algebra presented in \cite{mardare2016quantitative}}, and allows for modelling of external influences on the species.
 Our results are of interest for a variety of scenarios in systems and synthetic biology.
 For example, they can be used to program a biased stochastic coin or a uniform distribution, thus enabling implementation of randomized algorithms and protocols in CRNs.

+Preliminary version of this work appeared as \cite{Cardelli2016}.
+This paper includes an extended description with illustrative examples and proofs of the results.

 $\mathbf{Related \,\,\,work.}$ It has been shown that CRNs with stochastic semantics are Turing complete, up to an arbitrarily small error \cite{soloveichik2008computation}.
 If we assume error-free computation, their computational power decreases: they can decide the class of the semi-linear predicates \cite{angluin2007computational} and compute semi-linear functions \cite{chen2014deterministic}.
 A first attempt to model distributions with CRNs can be found in \cite{fett2007synthesizing}, where the problem of producing a single distribution is studied.
 However, their circuits are approximated and cannot be composed to compute operations on distributions.